RCA Records: RCA Victor Studio B, Nashville

+RCA Victor Studio A, Nashville

+In 1964, Chet Atkins, Owen Bradley and Harold Bradley established the newer, larger RCA Victor Studio A at 806 17th Avenue South, adjacent to RCA's existing studio (which was subsequently designated RCA Victor Studio B).
+The studio was operated by RCA until January 1977, when their Nashville offices were closed and properties located on Music Row were sold.
+In 2015, Studio A was added to the National Register of Historic Places.
+Since 2016, the studio has housed Low Country Sound, a record label imprint run by Dave Cobb The studio has since been refurbished and restored, along with the building's original RCA Victor signage.

+RCA Victor Music Center of the World, Hollywood

+In 1959, RCA Victor established the RCA Victor Music Center of the World at the former NBC Radio complex located at 1510 North Vine Street in Hollywood, California.
+The studio hosted recording sessions by Henry Mancini, Sam Cooke, and others.
+In 1964, RCA Victor opened a new facility and offices at 6363 Sunset Boulevard, which it operated until closing its Los Angeles studios in 1977.
+Artists including Jefferson Airplane, The Monkees and Elvis Presley recorded at this studio.
+The building is currently home to the Los Angeles Film School.

+RCA Mid-America Recording Center, Chicago

+In 1969, RCA established the RCA Mid-America Recording Center on 1 North Wacker Drive in Chicago.
+The studio utilized the acoustical expertise of the David Sarnoff Research Center, Known for recording such acts as the Guess Who, Alice Cooper, and Curtis Mayfield, the facility was closed in 1972.

 Criticisms and controversies

 Kenny Rogers

 After Kenny Rogers left RCA Records in 1987, he accused the label of trying to ruin his career.
 Rogers had signed to RCA in 1982 for an advance sum of $20 million (the largest deal ever in country music up to that time) when Bob Summer was head of the label.

 Kelly Clarkson

 In the summer of 2007, Kelly Clarkson and Clive Davis, then head of Sony BMG, feuded publicly regarding the direction of her album My December, the follow-up to Clarkson's multi-platinum album, Breakaway.
 Clarkson wrote the songs on My December, "showcasing her own songwriting on darker, edgier rock-oriented fare", and Davis insisted Clarkson work with hired hitmakers, as she had previously, on "polished, radio-friendly songs".
 Clarkson refused to change the album, and it was released in June 2007.
 It has since been certified platinum.

 Avril Lavigne

 In November 2010, Avril Lavigne stated that the long delay of her fourth album, Goodbye Lullaby, was due to "a bunch of bureaucratic BS" related to RCA.
 The album was ultimately released in March 2011.
 In October 2011, Lavigne confirmed that she had left RCA and signed with sister label Epic Records.